agatevmax-dev/GPUMetric/README.md

 # Building

-## Recommended Method
+## Using the Build Script

-After installing the dependencies, run:
+The repository provides a build script for the initial CMake build:

 ```bash
 chmod +x scripts/build/initial_run_of_the_cmake_build.sh
 ./scripts/build/initial_run_of_the_cmake_build.sh
 ```

-After a successful build, the shared library should be located at:
+After a successful build, the shared library should be available at:

 ```text
 build/libgpumetric.so
 ```

-You can verify the result with:
+Verify the library:

 ```bash
 ls -lh build/libgpumetric.so